oracletechcl/fireup_scanner/COLLABORATE.md

            'entry': '1.1',
             'area': 'Security and Compliance',
             'sub_area': 'Manage Identities and Authorization Policies',
-            'review_point': 'Enforce the Use of Multi-Factor Authentication (MFA)',
+            'review_point': 'Enforce the Use of Multi-Factor Authentication (MFA)', 'success_criteria': 'Check that MFA is enabled on all users',
             }
         ```
 - Create a new Concrete Class for review point under the framework structure under `classes > main_area > class`